Pracuúba

 Pracuúba ([pɾakuˈubɐ]) is a municipality located in the mideast of the state of Amapá in Brazil.
 It became an independent municipality in 1992.
 The town can be accessed from the BR-156 highway.

-Location
+Geography

 The population of Pracuúba is 5,246 and its area is 4,957 km2.

 Pracuúba is located 235 km from the state capitol of Macapá.
 The name of the municipality comes from a tree common to the area known as the pracuubeira.
 The economy of Pracuúba relies of artisanal fishing and raising livestock, primarily buffalo.
 It also produces timber and açaí.

-Conservation

 The municipality contains part of the 392469 ha Lago Piratuba Biological Reserve, a fully protected conservation unit created in 1980.

 It also contains 4.52% of the 2369400 ha Amapá State Forest, a sustainable use conservation unit established in 2006.

 It contains 52.85% of the 460353 ha Amapá National Forest, a sustainable use conservation unit created in 1989.